Acne in Orange County

 The American Academy of Dermatology – www.aad.org

 National Institute of Arthritis, Musculoskeletal and Skin Diseases

 (English) – https://www.niams.nih.gov/health-topics/acne

 Medline Plus (National Library of Medicine) – www.nlm.nih.gov/medlineplus/acne.html

 Acne.Org – http://www.acne.org

 Your Consultation Visit

 You’ll enjoy a relaxing visit to our office where you can ask questions, meet our staff, take a tour of our office and surgical suite and view additional photo results of our OC patients.

 Your consultation assessment is with Dr. Sikorski, not an impersonal or commissioned sales person.
 Fees and procedure preparations are discussed with our patient coordinator, who will detail the surgical experience with you.

 We look forward to meeting with you and helping you find the simplest solution to achieve the goals you desire.
-Come visit our office in the Mission Viejo and Orange County area for an acne consultation with Dr. Sikorski our call us to schedule a consultation at (949) 448-0487.
+Come visit our office in the Orange County area for an acne consultation with Dr. Sikorski our call us to schedule a consultation at (949) 448-0487.